nicolae536/ngt-configurable-form/README.md

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

 ## TODO list

-1. Demo case  for simple layout
-2. Demo case for providing data autocomplete with data filtering
-4. Demo case for validators
-5. Demo case for changing form configuration
+1. Demo case for changing form configuration
-6. Integrate in redux
+2. Integrate in redux
-2. Find a api to build demos for the module